joey3001/first-friday-project/README.md

             git clone https://github.com/joey3001/first-friday-project.git

 7. Navigate into the directory you have just cloned by using the CD command in the git bash command line.
-I would reccomend entering the following command into the git bash command line :
+You should only have to enter the following command :

             cd first-friday-project